nathanBrenner/rmurphey/public/blog/using-objects-to-organize-your-code.md

           .data('section', $section)

           // bind the click behavior
-          // to the newly created list itme
+          // to the newly created list item
           // so it will show the section .click(myFeature.showSection);
     });